CesiumGS/cesium-unity-samples/README.md

 With Cesium for Unity, you can build experiences in different locations around the world, without even changing scenes.
 In this level, we've added a few locations around the world that you can explore.
 Enter play mode and jump between locations by pressing the 1-4 keys on your keyboard.
 These levels are loaded in and georeferenced using the `CesiumSubScene` component.

 You can also add your own locations, like your hometown or your favorite vacation spot.
+Check out the [Sub-scenes tutorial](https://cesium.com/learn/unity/unity-subscenes/) to learn how.

 ### :five: Level 5 - Metadata